phetsims/phet-info/doc/coding-conventions.md

 * Please see https://github.com/phetsims/wilder/blob/main/js/wilder/model/WilderEnumerationPatterns.ts for details and examples.

-### Parameters
+### Parameter Types

-Parameters should be as general as possible.
+Parameter types should be as general as possible.

 This relates to Vanderkam's Item 29 "Be liberal in what you accept and strict in what you produce.".
 For example: